jpablo/haskell-scala-js/src/main/tut/1-informal-introduction.md

 b.drop(2)
 ```

-Since they are mutable they support a few extra operations to modify / append / preppend / extend the buffer
+Since they are mutable they support a few extra operations to modify / append / preppend / extend the Arraybuffer

 ```tut
 b(0) = 2 // modify in place